A Brief History of MACU

 Dr. John Fozard Named President

-In June of 1999, Board of Trustee member, Dr. John D. Fozard became president and continues in that role today.
+In June of 1999, Board of Trustee member, Dr. John D. Fozard became president.

 As president, Dr. Fozard has played a significant role in securing the financial stability of the university.
 As further indication of the institution’s growth, the college was renamed Mid-America Christian University in 2003.